yardokun/google-ux-design-course/README.md

 Think of how the problem might be solved by a resource that isn’t mentioned in the problem statement.

 *How might facial recognition software help manage concert entry?*

+**Best practices for thinking of HMWs**

+- **Be broad.** A good HMW should allow for multiple solutions.
+For example, one of the earlier questions, *How might we make keeping track of tickets fun and competitive?*, can be answered in countless ways.

+- **But don’t be too broad.** You want your HMWs to be comprehensive, but narrow enough to keep your solutions focused.
+An example of a HMW question that is too broad is: *How might we make ticketing better?* This HMW doesn’t provide clear enough guidance to come up with ideas for solutions.

+- **Make multiple drafts.** It’s okay to change your HMW questions after you’ve written them.
+If you find that your HMW doesn’t help you think of any useful solutions, change it up!

+- **Be creative.** HMWs are meant to be imaginative and even fun.
+You can use the list of tips from Stanford above to think of new, creative ways to frame your questions.

+- **Write as many HMWs as you can.** The more HMWs you have, the more solutions you can come up with.
+If you can make more than one question out of the frameworks you’ve learned, then go for it!